 How to Use It

-As previously mentioned, colloidal oatmeal is used in an assortment of skincare, so the use of it depends on each individual product.
+As previously mentioned, colloidal oatmeal is used in an assortment of skincare products, so the use of it depends on each individual product.
 One thing to note, however, is that the medium the colloidal oatmeal is placed in will aid in its effectiveness, according to Greenfield.
 For topical moisturizers, she recommends sticking with thicker, heavier formulas rather than thinner lotions, which have more water content and fewer oils.
 Greenfield also suggests using it as an additive to your bath to help prevent the water from drying out your skin.
 And to increase its healing and protective functions, Greenfield suggests combining it with medicinal honey before application.

 King generally recommends using a moisturizer containing colloidal oatmeal at least twice per day, including immediately after a bath or shower and before bed.
 She adds that moisturizers containing colloidal oatmeal can be used as often as you would like, but Greenfield suggests limiting your use to twice daily.
 "If you need to apply more than twice daily, I would recommend alternating with a different type of emollient," she says.